The partnership engaged

 - “Statistical analysis of Wisconsin Forward Exam math scores.”
 Statistics 998: Statistical Consulting.
 Sunduz Keles.

 - “Behavior change communication campaign to improve water quality.”
-Independent research project.
+Independent project with Life Sciences Communication and the Division of Extension.
 Bret Shaw.

 - “Best practices for managing GIS data.”
-Independent research project with the State Cartographer’s Office and the Nelson Institute for Environmental Studies.
+Independent student project with the State Cartographer’s Office and the Nelson Institute for Environmental Studies.

 - “Conservation management plan for Fall Creek watershed.”
 Environmental Studies 972: Conservation Planning.
 Arlyne Johnson.